FunctionPoint/electron-typescript-esm-vscode/README.md

 # Electron with Typescript and ESM in VSCode

-The aim of this repository is to help setting up Visual Studio Code for development of Electron apps in Typescript using the latest language and module standards with in a fully object-orented MVC app design.
+The aim of this repository is to help setting up Visual Studio Code for development of Electron apps in TypeScript using the latest language and module standards with in a fully object-orented MVC app design.

 These are the features of this repo: